Tony Gleeson (2011)

 I can also recall the years we had the club meetings at our house and the sumptuous coffee and cake suppers she provided on every occasion.

-And I can never forget the years we produced the club magazine and Year Book in the basement of our home on that old just about worn out Gestetner machine.
+And I can never forget the years we produced the club magazine and Annual Report in the basement of our home on that old just about worn out Gestetner machine.
 (We both lost our cool more than once with that cantankerous apparatus)

 WHY DO I KEEP GETTING INVOLVED ? :